 If you were to brew your own instead of buying a cup of coffee on your way to work, your savings could be about $700 per year.
 And that doesn’t even factor in the savings associated with not picking up that blueberry muffin on the side or the extra bit of gas your coffee shop detour used.

 Coffee is no longer the beverage of choice for today’s younger workers.
 Nowadays, young consumers are latching onto energy drinks, which seem to have enjoyed incredible growth in popularity since their introduction over a decade ago.

-Despite having slowed to a modest 4% annual growth rate according to Beverage Spectrum Magazine, the energy drink industry has continued to grow into an industry with $4.8 billion in annual sales.
-Products in this niche now include energy shots and relaxation drinks, as well.
+Despite having slowed to a modest 4% annual growth rate, according to Beverage Spectrum Magazine, the energy drink industry has continued to grow.
+In fact, it’s now an industry with $4.8 billion in annual sales.
+Products in this niche include energy shots and relaxation drinks, as well.

 Putting your vices all together

 These vices can have a real impact on your finances when viewed separately.